Italian Cheese: A Brief Guide by Region

 Castelmagno aged cheese

-One of the best cheeses in Piedmont, there are different types of Bra: Bra Tenero (young, usually about 45 days), Bra Duro (aged usually for 6 months) and Bra Nostrale.
+One of the best cheeses in Piedmont, there are different types of Bra: Bra Tenero (young, usually about 45 days), Bra Duro (aged generally for six months), and Bra Nostrale.
 Bra Duro tends to be the nuttiest one, all delicious.
 Bra is also the Piedmont town that is home to the Slow Food Movement and is near Barolo and Barbaresco wine country.

 Blu del Moncenisio